R4ynaud/SQL-Server-2019-Always-ON-Installation-and-Configuration-on-Windows-Server-2019/README.md

 ![image](https://user-images.githubusercontent.com/93924485/230316504-5b7cafe3-7d5b-44e8-808c-5cf0a6f99abb.png)

-### 8-) Cluster kurulumuna geçmeden önce tüm sunucularda Active Directory Domain Services kurulumu yapmamız gerekiyor, bunun için aşağıdaki adımları uygulayabilirsiniz.
+### 8-) Cluster kurulumuna geçmeden önce tüm sunucularda "Active Directory Domain Services" kurulumu yapmamız gerekiyor, bunun için aşağıdaki adımları uygulayabilirsiniz.
-###     Before proceeding with the cluster installation, we need to install Active Directory Domain Services on all servers.
+###     Before proceeding with the cluster installation, we need to install "Active Directory Domain Services" on all servers.
 You can follow the steps below for this.

 ![image](https://user-images.githubusercontent.com/93924485/230349109-c569340b-3547-4379-bea9-393a670a7654.png)